wafy80/acestream-scraper/README.md

 1. **Build the Docker image:**

     ```bash
-    docker build -t acestream-scrapper .
+    docker build -t acestream-scraper .
     ```

 2. **Run the Docker container, mounting the user-provided directory to `/app/config`:**

     ```bash
-    docker run -p 8000:8000 -e HOST_PORT=8000 -v /path/to/your/config:/app/config acestream-scrapper
+    docker run -p 8000:8000 -p 43110:43110 --name acestream-scraper-container -v /path/to/your/config:/app/config acestream-scraper
     ```

-# Docker Setup for Acestream Scrapper
+# Docker Setup for Acestream Scraper

-This document provides an overview of the required and optional variables and paths for setting up the Acestream Scrapper application using Docker.
+This document provides an overview of the required and optional variables and paths for setting up the Acestream Scraper application using Docker.
 Follow these instructions to ensure a smooth setup experience.

 ## Required Variables and Paths